getgud-io/cpp-getgud-sdk/README.md

 The `SpawnActionData` uses the following parameters:

 * `matchGuid` - guid of the live Match where the action happened, is given to you when `StartMatch` is called.
-* `actionTimeEpoch` - epoch time in milliseconds when the action happened.
+* `actionTimeEpoch` - epoch time in milliseconds of when the action happened.
-* `playerGuid` - guid AKA nickname of the player who is doing this action, max length is 36 chars.
+* `playerGuid` - player guid which is your player Id that belongs to the player whom is doing this action, max length is 10 chars.
-* `characterGuid` - guid of the character from your game, max length is 36 chars.
+* `characterGuid` - guid of the spwaned character from your game, max length is 10 chars.
 * `position` - X,Y,Z coordinates of the player at the moment of action.
 * `rotation` - PITCH, ROLL rotation of player view at the moment of action.